 Getting the best MacBook Pro for video editing doesn’t necessarily mean that you should get the largest one.
 The MacBook Pro lineup has two sizes, 13” and 15”, and even the smaller model is very competent when it comes to video editing.
 Is it worth it?
 Let’s take a look at the details.

 Kicking things off with the design, the 13” model has a Retina display, which is very sharp, gets very bright, and includes Apple’s True Tone technology.
 True Tone is a technology that uses sensors to render an accurate white balance on your display, which in turn makes things easier on the eyes and results in a much better viewing experience.
 Add to this the color accuracy, and you’ve got yourself an excellent machine for video editing.
 Below the display, you have the Touch Bar and the Touch ID sensor.
 The Touch Bar gives you shortcuts when you’re in certain applications, and once you get used to it, it does make things faster.
 Touch ID is basically a fingerprint sensor, so you get biometric login.

-As far as specs go, you’re getting a quad-core Intel Core i7, one that can runs at 2.7GHz.
+As far as specs go, you’re getting a quad-core Intel Core i7, one that runs at 1.4GHz.
 It’s actually pretty powerful, and near the thermal limits – anything more than that in a chassis this small and you may have thermal issues.
-There is no discrete GPU here, instead, you’ve got Intel’s integrated Iris Plus 655, which should get the job done.
-Add to that 8GB of RAM and a 512GB super-fast SSD, and you’ve got the best MacBook for video editing if “small and lightweight” matters.
+There is no discrete GPU here, instead, you’ve got Intel’s integrated Iris Plus 645, which should get the job done.
+Add to that 8GB of RAM and a 256GB super-fast SSD, and you’ve got the best MacBook for video editing if “small and lightweight” matters.